 Why We Do The Summit

-Over the last century, the center of gravity in the Christian world has shifted inexorably away from Europe and North America, southward, to Africa and Latin America, and eastward, toward Asia.
+Over the last century, the center of attention in the Christian world has shifted inexorably away from Europe and North America, southward, to Africa and Latin America, and eastward, toward Asia.
 Today, the largest Christian communities on the planet are to be found in those regions.